TheresaLui/SelfHelpContent_v2/articles/compute-classiccompute-generic/compute-virtualmachineplannedm-scaleset.md

 Azure conducts planned maintenance on virtual machine scale sets.
 To maintain the host infrastructure, Azure uses in-place migration to apply updates across fault domains.
 VMs in the scale sets are paused while their hosts are updated.
 No notifications are sent for these operations.<br>

 To maintain the VM instances within the scale sets, planned maintenance is scheduled in waves.
-Only running instances are maintained.
 A wave starts with a notification to a subscription owner and co-owners.
 This notification defines a schedule with two time windows:

-- Self-service window.
+- Self-service window.<br>
  This time period is when you can proactively start self-service maintenance.
 Be aware that self-service maintenance might not be available for all your VMs, and is also not recommended for VMs in availability sets.
-- Scheduled maintenance window.
+- Scheduled maintenance window.<br>
  After the self-service window ends, Azure schedules a time in this window to apply the required maintenance to your VM (provided the work has not been already performed by self-service).<br>

 If you don't see notifications, it could due to of the following reasons: